VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 Hebrews 12: 1-14

-Another effective way to prayer walk is to pray from the Bible, or take a list of Scripture verses and use these in your prayers.
+Another effective way to prayer walk is to pray from the Bible, or make a list of Scripture verses and use these in your prayers.
 You can just read these as prayers, or else personalize them to make them into a prayer for your school or for a person at your school.

 What Scriptures can you use?
 The best Bible verses for a prayer walk are ones which are prayers or verses about encouragement.
 The Psalms and the letters of Paul (Galatians, Philippians, Colossians, Ephesians, 1 and 2nd Thessalonians, and 1 and 2 Timothy are my favorites).